Troubleshoot Python errors in Azure Functions

 - The package conflicts with other packages

-- The package only supports Windows or macOS platforms
+- The package supports only Windows and macOS platforms

 View project files